 Kumru Sandwich

-The kumru sandwich or “Çeşme Kumrusu” has gained a nostalgic association with holidaying in Çeşme and has a well-rooted tradition in the region being a bread roll that been prepared in Izmir for over 150 years.
-There are approximately 15 permanent kumru restaurants in the centre of Çeşme several of whom trace their origins back to the 1970’s when their families provided kumru sandwiches from moveable stalls at the beaches.
-Kumru restaurants can be found throughout the region being popular in Alaçatı & Ilıca, and İzmir, and there are several restaurants using “Çeşme Kumrusu” that can be found in the centre of Istanbul.
+The kumru sandwich or “Çeşme Kumrusu” has gained a nostalgic association with holidaying in Çeşme and has a well-rooted tradition in the region being a bread roll that has been prepared in Izmir for over 150 years.
+There are approximately 15 permanent kumru restaurants in the centre of Çeşme, several of whom trace their origins back to the 1970s when their families provided kumru sandwiches from moveable stalls at the beaches.
+Kumru restaurants can be found throughout the region, being popular in Alaçatı & Ilıca, and İzmir, and several restaurants using the title “Çeşme Kumrusu” that can be found in the centre of Istanbul.

 Kumrucu Şevki Çeşme Merkez – Yengen Kumru (kaşar peyniri, sucuk, salam, domates) with pickles & ayran – TL 27 (€2.65) May 2021